 Being remote isn’t better or worse.
 It’s just different.
-That's why proactively finding ways to connect and collaborate with teammates is that much more important, as is taking the time to reevaluate your management style and what your team's needs are.Work remotely with Asana
+That's why proactively finding ways to connect and collaborate with teammates is that much more important, as is taking the time to reevaluate your management style and what your team's needs are.Manage remote work with Asana

 To help you get started managing a remote team, try these three guiding concepts created by Joshua Zerkel, Head of Global Community at Asana.
 As a Certified Professional Organizer and a hybrid manager to distributed team members, his personal experience helped shape his concepts around being a remote manager.

 Here are Joshua’s three tips for successfully managing a collaborative remote team:

 Having clarity is about ensuring everyone on your team knows what the team priorities are and how to work towards them, together.

 Even in a traditional office setting, it can be difficult to ensure everyone on the team is clear about larger goals and individual priorities.
 So when you're leading a distributed or hybrid team, defining, articulating, and maintaining clarity are particularly important.

 Solution: Every week, have each person on your team document their priorities in a shared document or Asana task.
 Establish a short weekly standup meeting in which everyone briefly goes over their priorities while hearing others'.
 As the remote team manager, lead by example by sharing your priorities, too.Read: How to run effective meetings

 The added layer of sharing plans amongst the team can spark new ideas and connect them on potential collaborations, setting expectations for the week.
 As a remote manager, it's a time where you can offer guidance and get a pulse check on team bandwidth, blockers, and achievements.

 In an office, you have lots of opportunities to connect in person with colleagues next to your desk or down the hallway.